Upcoming Cyclones in India 2024: Recent Cyclone Updates

 Why is Naming Cyclones Important?

-• Tropical cyclones are named to identify each individual cyclone.
+• Tropical cyclones are named to identify each cyclone.

 • Names are easier to remember than numbers and technical terms.

-• Also, the names make it easier for the media to report on tropical cyclones.
+• Additionally, the names make it easier for the media to report on tropical cyclones.

 • It also helps create awareness of its development and remove confusion in case of simultaneous occurrence of cyclones over a region.